-About 60% of people who move to a new location upon retirement choose a housing market where homes are less expensive than in the old neighborhood they are migrating from, according to new research by Vanguard.
+About 60% of people who move to a new location upon retirement choose a housing market where homes are less expensive than in the old neighborhood they are migrating from, according to recent research by Vanguard.

 This move can pay off in a big way.
 Vanguard estimates that retirees who move to a less expensive market typically arrive with about $100,000 in home equity from the sale of their old home.

-Using the strategy of moving to a less expensive market means up to one-quarter of retirees have the potential to boost their retirement funding simply by relocating, Vanguard says.
+Using the strategy of moving to a less expensive market means that up to one-quarter of retirees have the potential to boost their retirement funding simply by relocating, Vanguard says.

 “As she starts her retirement in Florida in her 60s in the early 2020s, the investor will be able to unlock $200,000 of the capital gains in her Boston home, which she can add to her retirement funding.”